 How Iowa Legalized Sports Betting

 Iowa was quick to move on sports betting after the Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA) in May 2018.
-In fact, the Iowa Gaming Association had already began crafting legislative proposals to regular sports betting even before the Supreme Court delivered its landmark decision.
+In fact, the Iowa Gaming Association had already began crafting legislative proposals to regulate Iowa sports betting even before the Supreme Court delivered its landmark decision.

 Lawmakers made several attempts to legalize sports betting after the Supreme Court decision but had little luck until the introduction of SF 617.
 In May 2019, Iowa became the latest state to legalize sports betting.
 The bill also finally removed Iowa from the shortlist of states that still prohibit fantasy sports.